fog/fog-google/README.md

 ## SQL

-Fog implements [v1beta3](https://cloud.google.com/sql/docs/admin-api/v1beta3/) of the Google Cloud SQL Admin API.
-This is a currently deprecated API.
-Pull Requests for updates would be greatly appreciated.
+Fog implements [v1beta4](https://cloud.google.com/sql/docs/mysql/admin-api/v1beta4/) of the Google Cloud SQL Admin API.
+As of 11/6/17, Cloud SQL is mostly feature-complete.
+Please [file issues](https://github.com/fog/fog-google/issues) for any anomalies you see or features you would like as we finish adding remaining features.

 ## DNS